TS404/AlignStat/README.md

 ```

 ###Value
-An object of class pairwise alignment comparison ('PAC') providing the optimal alignment of alignments and comparison of the differences between them.
+Generates an object of class pairwise alignment comparison ('PAC'), providing the optimal alignment of alignments and comparison of the differences between them.

 The details of the output components are as follows:
 ```R